QIMR Berghofer: History

 QIMR was created by an act of the Queensland state parliament in 1945 from a report by Edward Derrick that recommended a permanent research facility to be set up to investigate diseases endemic to the climate of Queensland.
-QIMR Berghofer began operations in 1947 with a staff of seven in a disused World War II US Army hut in Victoria Park, Brisbane.
+QIMR began operations in 1947 with a staff of seven in a disused World War II US Army hut in Victoria Park, Brisbane.
 This temporary accommodation housed the institute for the next 30 years.

 From 1951 to 1965, at a field station in North Queensland, QIMR researchers investigated outbreaks of leptospirosis, scrub typhus, dengue and other tropical fevers.
 Researchers also studied viruses in Queensland's animals.

 In 1960, QIMR scientists isolated Murray Valley encephalitis virus from mosquitoes, which paved the way for discovery of other arboviruses like Ross River virus in 1963.
 During the 1960s, QIMR Berghofer established an oncology section to investigate cancer-causing viruses.
 One project researched cancer cells taken from Burkitt's lymphoma patients in Papua New Guinea, and found they were infected with Epstein-Barr virus (EBV).
 EBV is now known to cause many types of leukaemias and lymphomas.
 Eight years later, this same virus was found to immortalise white blood cells; a discovery that revolutionised research of these immune cells and their DNA.

 In 1977, QIMR received a bequest of one a million dollars when Ettie Gwendoline Greenwood (1906–1977).
 The money was used to fund cancer research from what was named the Edith and Gordon Greenwood Medical Research Fund.
 In the same year QIMR relocated to new laboratories in the grounds of the Royal Brisbane and Women's Hospital at Herston.

 In 1988, the Queensland Government amended the QIMR Act to make the institute a statutory authority.
 The premier at the time, Mike Ahern, secured $30 million to fund a new building for QIMR's increasing staff.
 The new building was officially opened in 1991, and was named the Bancroft Centre, as a memorial to the family who contributed to QIMR's early history.

 In 1997, a donation of $20 million by property developer and philanthropist Clive Berghofer was matched by both the federal and state governments, and used to build the QIMR Cancer Research Centre.

-In 2002, Q-Pharm Pty Limited became operational at the QIMR Berghofer Cancer Research Centre.
-Q-Pharm is owned by QIMR Berghofer, and is a Phase I clinical trials facility to test potential new therapeutic products on humans.
-The same year, a new Indigenous Health Research Program was initiated to focus on improving health outcomes for Aboriginal and Torres Strait Islander peoples and work in collaboration with Indigenous communities.
+In 2002, Q-Pharm Pty Limited became operational at the QIMR Cancer Research Centre.
+Q-Pharmis a Phase I clinical trials facility to test potential new therapeutic products on humans.
+It was owned by QIMR Berghofer until 2019.
+Also in 2002, a new Indigenous Health Research Program was initiated to focus on improving health outcomes for Aboriginal and Torres Strait Islander peoples and work in collaboration with Indigenous communities.

 In August 2013, QIMR was renamed to QIMR Berghofer after Clive Berghofer donated a further $50.1 million to the institute.
 The donation is the largest philanthropic gifting in Australian history by any one individual.